Chapter 3. Installing Windows virtual machines

 - Specify the virtual machine’s Memory Size on the System tab.

-- Choose the First Device that the virtual machine will boot from on the Boot Options tab.
+- In the Boot Options tab, choose the First Device that the virtual machine will use to boot.

 The new virtual machine is created and displays in the list of virtual machines with a status of